ronalfy/reorder-posts/readme.txt

 * Initial plugin release

 == Upgrade Notice ==

+= 2.1.0 =
+Some capability fixes, pagination for post types with a lot of posts, improved query performance, and add-on capability.

 = 2.0.2 =
 Bug fixes with PHP error notices.
 Highly recommend you upgrade.